openKolibri/klais-16/readme.md

 #### UART
 The UART hardware is used to receive and transmit data from a module to another.
 Communication is through an 8 bit NRZ with one start bit and one stop bit encoding with no pairity and the default baud rate is `115200 bps`.
 The voltage levels are the module power voltage, nominally `5V`.

-The UART is initialized on boot and the recieve interrupt is enabled.
+The UART is initialized on boot and the receive interrupt is enabled.
 When a new character has been read in the receive buffer, the interrupt fires.

 ##### RX
-Based on the recieve mode the new data is loaded into the recieve buffer.
+Based on the receive mode the new data is loaded into the receive buffer.
 A number of consecutive bytes read is dependent on the mode that is set.
 A mode byte received after mode has been reset will change the mode as well.
 The transmit interrupt is fired when a new byte is received and the buffer is full, depending on the current receive mode.

 ##### TX
 The first byte is sent by the interrupt trigger.
 Depending on the transmit mode, the interrupts continue to fire, stepping down through the buffer until it is empty, outputting the data in the same order as it was received.